morteza/ACNets/docs/notebooks.md

-# Running notebooks on your local machine
+# [OBSOLETE] Running notebooks on your local machine

 **:warning: please ignore this document if you already have your IDE ready.**

-You need Jupyter or Colab to run the notebooks locally, but before that make sure you have all the requirements installed and the `julia2018` dataset is properly downloaded into the `data/` directory.
+You need Jupyter to run the notebooks locally, but before that make sure you have all the requirements installed and the `julia2018` dataset is properly downloaded into the `data/` directory.
 Here is the step-by-step instruction:

 1. Large datasets are stored on UNI HPC.
 First, you need to configure your SSH to access HPC via `iris-cluster` address by adding the following configs to the `~/.ssh/config` file.
 Replace <your_hpc_username> with your actual HPC username.